Pagtatag!: Accolades

-Pagtatag! was nominated for Album of the Year at the 2024 Awit Awards, where several of the EP's songs also contributed to SB19's nominations for 15 other awards, including the Record of the Year award for "Gento".
+Pagtatag! won the Philippine Pop Album of the Year award at the 2023 P-pop Music Awards.
+The EP was also nominated for Album of the Year at the 2024 Awit Awards, where several of the EP's songs also contributed to SB19's nominations for 15 other awards, including the Record of the Year award for "Gento".
 At the 16th PMPC Star Awards for Music, the EP won the Album of the Year, and its lead single "Gento" also won awards for Song of the Year and Dance Recording of the Year categories.
 The single was also awarded Song of the Year at the 2023 TikTok Philippines Awards, Gen-Z Approved Hit at the 2024 Nylon Manila Big Bold Brave Awards, and Wishclusive Pop Performance of the Year at the 2024 Wish 107.5 Music Awards.
 "I Want You" and "Ilaw" also earned nominations at the latter for the Wishclusive R&B Performance of the Year and Wish Ballad of the Year, respectively, with "I Want You" winning the award.